jgcmarins/django-commands/README.md

 ## Description
 <p align="left">
 When we work with frameworks, there are some basic rules that we may need to follow.
-The purpose of this repository is to help us keeping the right way when starting a new django project.
+The purpose of this repository is to help us keeping the right way when starting a new project in django.
 </p>

 ## Setup